OldManUmby/DND.SRD.Wiki/pages/02.changelog/default.md

 ##

-:fa-square: Create a new secondary spell section; Organize spells by class and level instead of alphabetically.
+:fa-square: Create a new secondary spell section; organize spells by class and level.

 ##